 The adolescents who, five years ago, huddled in the streets of Matariya and Salam City on Cairo’s margins, hoping for nothing more than the chance to perform at a wedding or two every week, now roam Europe, from festival to festival.
 There, they bring to the crowds that fervent rhythm that has brought this musical movement such a huge following in so little time.

-In the Beginning was the DJ
+In the Beginning There Was the DJ

 At the turn of the millennium, the DJ had begun to make an appearance at Egyptian weddings.
 DJs emerged as an affordable alternative to live musicians at weddings, and their rise in popularity coincided with the spread of computers in Egypt, and the attendant affinity that primarily young men developed towards this rising profession.